-Civil Money Penalty (CMP) Funds
+Civil Money Penalty Funds

-The purpose of the CMP Program is to reduce deficient practices resulting in improved quality of care and quality of life for individuals residing at nursing homes or receiving home health services.
+Information and resources regarding the Civil Money Penalty (CMP) Funds program, which works to reduce deficient practices resulting in improved quality of care and quality of life for individuals residing at nursing homes or receiving home health services.

 A CMP is a monetary penalty the Centers for Medicare & Medicaid Services (CMS) may impose against certified nursing homes for either the number of days, or for each instance, a nursing home is not in substantial compliance with one or more Medicare and Medicaid participation requirements for long-term care facilities.
 A portion of CMPs collected from nursing homes are returned to the states in which CMPs are imposed.
 State CMP funds may be reinvested to support activities that benefit nursing home residents and that protect or improve their quality of care or quality of life.